 Martin Peters, Chief of Staff

-As it pertains to my background, I have directed all contract management functions at a national, large, complex nonprofit.
-My duties included research and interpretation of laws, rules, and industry standards; writing, editing and finalizing contracts; developing and updating contract policies; procurement and negotiations; oversight of department expenditures, tracking and compliance; supervision of the contract management team.
+As it pertains to my background, I have directed all contract management functions at a large, complex national nonprofit.
+In my role, I researched and explained laws, rules, and industry standards.
+I also wrote, edited, and completed contracts and kept contract policies up to date.
+I handled procurement and negotiations and tracked department spending and compliance.
+Additionally, I supervised the contract management team.

 2. It is Essential to Work According to the Contracts